 Relieve pain - here's what you can do for non-specific lower back pain

-After a long day at work your back suffers?
-You always have pain in your back, lower left or lower right - and want to release the lack of movement or possible tension?
+Is your back suffering after a long day at work?
+You always have pain in your back, lower left or lower right - and would like to make up for the lack of exercise or relieve any tension?
 That is possible.
-Of course, if the pain persists, you should definitely see a doctor and have the cause of the pain clarified in order to rule out serious illnesses.
-Nevertheless, you can also do something for your well-being yourself in addition to conventional therapy:
+Of course, if the pain persists, you should definitely see a doctor and have the cause of the pain clarified to rule out serious illnesses.
+Nevertheless, you can also do something for your own well-being in addition to conventional therapy:

-• Get out of the desk blues - fight the lack of exercise.
+- Get out of the desk blues - declare war on lack of exercise.
 Gentle, physical exercise can have a soothing effect on acute pain.
-Even normal walking can help to loosen the muscles.
+Even normal walking can help to loosen up the muscles.

-• Make sure you have a mattress that is tailored to your body so that your spine can regenerate while you sleep.
+- Make sure your mattress is tailored to your body mattressso that your spine can regenerate while you sleep.

-• Build targeted lower back exercises into your daily routine to prevent.
+- Build targeted exercises for the lower back into your everyday life to prevent it.

 Exercises for the lower back: counteract pain